 When I started just doing the naked or only underwear method, it seems it clicked better for him.
 Of course, I still use pull-ups at nap time and bedtime.

 List of potty training things that didn’t work:

 - Tablets, phones, or anything electronic – Reading a book about potty training was more exciting and leave the toys out of the bathroom.
-However, I do recommend a safe spot so that he/she can go back to exactly what he was doing prior to going to the bathroom.
+However, I do recommend a safe spot so that he/she can go back to precisely what he was doing before going to the bathroom.

 - Rewards – We tried tons of different things; bribes for toys, cookies, M&M, and more.
 None of them worked.

-- Potty watch – Sounded like an amazing idea like an alarm your child wears to tell him to try.
+- Potty watch – Sounded like a fantastic idea like an alarm your child wears to tell him to try.
 Well, needless to say, that lasted two-hours.

 - Kids urinal – I went out and bought the Froggie kids urinal thinking it would help when it was taking so long.
-Boy was that a mistake.
+Boy, was that a mistake.
 I kept introducing more and more things to confuse.
 However, with Luke, that is how he learned potty training first.
 He didn’t like sitting on the potty and preferred to stand.
 You may ask, “What about poop?”
 Well, he has pooped in there too, so we had to talk about that.